-Yet, the threat of this hasn’t gone away.
-Despite the complacency which has definitely set it.
+Yet, this threat hasn’t gone away despite the complacency which has definitely set it.
 I wear a mask wherever I go, but many people walking around London do not.
 I feel really sorry for those people in shops and places like Starbucks, as I have witnessed people walking in without masks.
 It’s not their job to be Security as well.
-People just don’t seem to respect the fact that it doesn’t matter whether or not they agree with it, it’s just being respectful of other people around you.
+People just don’t seem to respect the fact that it doesn’t matter whether or not they agree with it; it’s just being respectful of other people around you.

 Also, this week, the Government has warned that anyone who refuses an order to self-isolate will face fines of up to £10,000.
-However, how easy will be this to be enforced?
+However, how easily will this be enforced?
 Also, given how much people are worried about their jobs.
-How easy they will be able to take time off work to self-isolate?
+How easily they will be able to take time off work to self-isolate?
 It is a worrying time for everyone.
-Especially for those working in hospitality, entertainment, and those still on furlough or have just been made redundant.
+Especially for those working in hospitality and entertainment, those still on furlough, or who have just been made redundant.

 Drink LOTS of water